MilindPathiyal/MIT-6.S191-Lab-1/README.md

-# MIT-6.S191-Lab-1 (In progress)
+# Music Generation with RNNs

+My first lab in 6.S191
-Lab 1: Intro to TensorFlow and Music Generation with RNNs
+MIT-6.S191-Lab-1: Intro to TensorFlow and Music Generation with RNNs  (In progress)

 Part 1: Intro to TensorFlow
 Learned the basics of computations in TensorFlow, the Keras API, and TensorFlow's new imperative execution style enabled by Eager.